albs-br/msx-windows/README.md

 # msx-windows
 OS with graphic interface for MSX 1

-Proof of concept of the viability of a mouse oriented OS with GUI, as Windows 3.xx/9x.
+Proof of concept for the viability of a mouse oriented OS with GUI, as Windows 3.xx/9x.

 Restrictions:
 - Run on 16kb RAM MSX 1 (9918 VDP), using screen 2 (screen 1 is not out of question yet).